w3f/polkadot-wiki/docs/learn-ledger.md

 #### Using Polkadot-JS Apps

 Once you have your account loaded on the "Accounts" tab it should show a row with your Ledger account.
-At the far right of the row is located your account's KSM balances.
+At the far right of the row is located your account's DOT balance.
 If you click the menu open it will show details of your balance such as locks or reserve amounts.

 ### Using a Block Explorer